CesMak/SIMACT/README.md

 3. `browserify simact.js --standalone simact > simact.bundle.js`

 4. Testing:`npm install jasmine`
-	i.
-Go in the spec folder and create a test.spec.js file ii.
-Enter a simple test in that file: ``` var simact  = require("../simact"); describe("hello world",function(){ it("result should be ...",function(){ //console.log(sim.add(0.2)); expect(simact.addPP(0.2)).toBe(0.2); });});```
+	* Go in the spec folder and create a test.spec.js file
+	* Enter a simple test in that file: ``` var simact  = require("../simact"); describe("hello world",function(){ it("result should be ...",function(){ //console.log(sim.add(0.2)); expect(simact.addPP(0.2)).toBe(0.2); });});```
  iii.
 Go to main folder and test with `jasmine`